godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 ```

 __In case you want to remove ice in Antarctica, additional modification should be done before compiling the code.
-They are listed in the grey square in the following [page](#Without-Antarctic-ice-sheet)__
+They are listed paleo section [here](#without-Antarctic-ice-sheet).__

 -	In modipsl/config/IPSLCM5A2 directory, uncomment line 100 from the Makefile
 -	Compile with gmake